coderamen666/srd-v3.5-md/epic/epic-spells.md

 (leaving the caster in the same physical location); this increases the Spellcraft DC by +8.
-If the caster moves him or herself, or the subject, into a slower time stream for 5 rounds, time ceases to flow for the subject, and its condition becomes fixed---no force or effect can harm it until the duration expires.
+If the caster moves him or herself, or the subject, into a slower time stream for 5 rounds, time ceases to flow for the subject, and its condition becomes fixed—no force or effect can harm it until the duration expires.
 If the caster moves him or her self into a faster time stream, the caster speeds up so greatly that all other creatures seem frozen, though they are actually still moving at their normal speeds.
 The caster is free to act for 5 rounds of apparent time.
 Fire, cold, poison gas, and similar effects can still harm the caster.